 In today's share and collaborate environments, encrypting the file itself, regardless of the file location, is a layer of protection that can aid you in increasing the level of security for your data both in-house and when it requires to be transported outside of the firewall.

 One of the first steps to controlling access begins by authenticating users at the printer or MFD.
 This can be accomplished by, among other ways, entering a PIN code or password, or using a proximity card.
 Users are assigned privileges by an administrator, authorizing them to have access to certain features and functions on the device (copying, printing, scanning, faxing, etc.).

 A centralized management option that can help administrators: contain costs, to steps toward maintaining an effective security posture, allows for monitoring of devices and user behavior, and provides an audit platform can assist you in your efforts to comply with regulatory requirements.

 Your need to protect confidentiality extends past the borders of your business.
 Another layer of protection that can help you increase the level of security for your information is encrypting the file itself, regardless of the file location.
 Having the ability to limit the time frame that a file is accessible, even for authorized users, as well as revoke access even after a file has left your domain could help provide you with an even higher level of protection.

-IT departments are challenged by the rate of data growth and fragmented and sometimes, random dispersion of the data.
+IT departments can be challenged by the rate of growth and sometimes fragmented and random dispersion of data.
 Risks associated with unsecured archived information can be as costly as security breaches on more current enterprise information.
 Legal and compliance teams struggle with how to best retain, discover and supervise content in order to meet compliance requirements associated with evolving regulations.
 Intellectual property and other sensitive information must be balanced with the need for information access.
 The fundamental premise of data security provides that informational assets maintain their integrity, remain confidential, and be available.
 1